ThatGhostToast/ThatGhostToast/README.md

 # Hey There!
-My name is Zac Almas and I'm a programmer pursuing my bachelors degree in software development.
-My university requires that my GitHub stays private so if you would like to see my work please email me and let me know! <br /> <br />
+My name is Zac Almas and I'm a programmer who recently graduated with a bachelors degree in software development. <br /> <br />

 - 📬 How to reach me: [@ZacAlmas][linkedin] or email me at [zacalmas@gmail.com](mailto:zacalmas@gmail.com). <br />
 Feel free to ask me anything!